Request a tool

 You give it a public URL to the video file and your Google OAuth credentials.
 The actor downloads the file to its temp disk, authenticates with your refresh token, and calls youtube.videos.insert (followed by thumbnails.set if you passed a thumbnail).
 Nothing about your channel is stored beyond the run.

-Run it without any credentials to get one clearly-labeled _demo sample row showing the exact output shape — a free preview, no upload performed and nothing charged.
+Run it without any credentials to get one clearly-labeled _demo sample row showing the exact output shape — no upload is performed and nothing touches your channel.
+The sample row is still a dataset row, so it is billed like one upload ($0.05); see Pricing below.
 As soon as you supply real OAuth credentials (or YouTube cookies for the browser method) it performs a real upload.
 You can also force the preview with the demoMode checkbox.

 Input